aji/libco/README.md

 ## Backend

 `libco` currently only supports `select` and `ucontext` as event and threading backends, respectively.
-However, `libevent` and POSIX threads support are planned for the near future.
+However, `epoll`, `poll`, and POSIX threads support are planned for the near future.

 ## Concepts